IGCSE English Literature (Edexcel)

 Do I need to buy anything else?

-In addition to this Pride and Prejudice you will also need to purchase the following texts:
+In addition to Pride and Prejudice you’ll also need to buy the following texts:

-• An Inspector Calls (any edition will do)
+An Inspector Calls, J B Priestley (any edition will do)

-You will also need to have access to the BBC Pride and Prejudice (1994) and a drama version of An Inspector Calls (any version will do).
+You’ll also need to access to the BBC version of Pride and Prejudice (1994) and a drama version of An Inspector Calls (any version will do).

 The Whale Rider DVD does not follow the story of the book but is a superb resource for the novel’s background.